 Entry fee: None

-PS: Its mesmerizing evening lighting and decoration make it one of the best places to visit in Kuala Lumpur at night.
+PS: Its mesmerizing evening lighting and decoration make it one of the must see places in Kuala Lumpur at night.

-6. Sunway Lagoon Theme Park – One of the top tourist places in Kuala Lumpur
+6. Sunway Lagoon Theme Park – A top tourist place in Kaula Lumpur

 Sunway Lagoon Theme Park is a heaven for kids and adults, alike.
 Full of fun-filled and thrilling activities and rides, the theme park comes very high on the list of best tourist places to visit in Kuala Lumpur, even if it is as short as a 3 days trip.
 A healthy mix of adventure and rides is what this theme park presents.
 Sectioned into Water Park, Adventure Park, Nickelodeon Park, Scream Park, and more, the theme park is touted to be one of the largest theme parks in the world.